zemclauchlan/Holocron/README.md

-# Lake Tuggeranong College Subjects
+# LTC Holocron

 You may fork this repository and suggest changes (via Pull Requests)

 ## How to Use This Repository

-Fork the repository.
+Fork the repository, this creates a copy of the repository into your GitHub account.
+You can make changes to the repository in your account.

 ![Fork the Repository](_shared/images/repoFork.png)